pvpscript/tinyurl/README.md

 More about the implications of the `Add-on ID` are discussed [here](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/).

-Another relevant thing that I noticed was about javascript popup boxes, such as alerts.
+One more relevant thing that I noticed was about javascript popup boxes, such as alerts.
 When using Google Chrome and its based web browsers, it's possible to display popup boxes directly from the background script and it will be displayed in a kind-of different window and this happens to not be the case in Firefox.
 When trying to display alerts from a background script, the browser will notify that those are not supported by showing an warning, like this one below:

 `alert() is not supported in background windows; please use console.log instead.`;